wanghaisheng/responsive-landing-page-starter/content/blog/en/detecting-music-with-shazamkit.md

 ## Microphone Permissions

-To detect the music being played, you will need to access the device's microphone, which requires permission to do so.
-Your project contains an Info.plist file containing metadata for the app - you will find the file inside the AppToAppChat group.
+To detect the music being played, you will need to access the device's microphone, which requires your permission.
+Your project contains an `Info.plist` file containing metadata for the app–you will find the file inside the AppToAppChat group.

-A new entry in the Info.plist file is required:
+A new entry in the `Info.plist` file is required:

 1. Hover your mouse over the last entry in the list and click the little + button that appears.
 2. From the dropdown list, pick `Privacy - Microphone Usage Description` and add `To detect music with Shazam` for its value.

-Your Info.plist should look like this:
+Your `Info.plist` should look like this:

 ![Info.plist after adding microphone permissions](/content/blog/detecting-music-with-shazamkit/permissions.png)